 If the challenge validation procedure couldn’t be completed within expiration time initially provided by the server, then the 5G NF may restart the certificate renewal process.
 After a successful validation of the challenge, the 5G NF sends a certificate signing request to the CA/RA.
 The CA/RA generates a certificate, which the 5G NF then downloads.

-Editor’s Note: Further evaluation is FFS.
+.

 *** END OF CHANGES ***